3D film: The "golden era" (1952–1954)

 James Mage was also an early pioneer in the 3D craze.
 Using his 16 mm 3D Bolex system, he premiered his Triorama program on February 10, 1953, with his four shorts: Sunday In Stereo, Indian Summer, American Life, and This is Bolex Stereo.
 This show is considered lost.

-Another early 3D film during the boom was the Lippert Productions short, A Day in the Country, narrated by Joe Besser and composed mostly of test footage.
+Another early 3D film during the boom was the Lippert Productions short A Day in the Country, narrated by Joe Besser, which was composed mostly of test footage.
 Unlike all of the other Lippert shorts, which were available in both dual-strip and anaglyph, this production was released in anaglyph only.

-April 1953 saw two groundbreaking features in 3D: Columbia's Man in the Dark and Warner Bros.
+April 1953 saw two groundbreaking features in 3D: Columbia's Man in the Dark and Warner Bros.'
 House of Wax, the first 3D feature with stereophonic sound.
-House of Wax, outside of Cinerama, was the first time many American audiences heard recorded stereophonic sound.
-It was also the film that typecast Vincent Price as a horror star as well as the "King of 3-D" after he became the actor to star in the most 3D features (the others were The Mad Magician, Dangerous Mission, and Son of Sinbad).
+House of Wax was (outside of Cinerama) the first time many American audiences heard recorded stereophonic sound; it was also the film that typecast Vincent Price as a horror star as well as the "King of 3-D" after he became the actor to star in the most 3D features (the others were The Mad Magician, Dangerous Mission, and Son of Sinbad).
 The success of these two films proved that major studios now had a method of getting filmgoers back into theaters and away from television sets, which were causing a steady decline in attendance.

+Universal-International released its first 3D feature, It Came from Outer Space, on May 27, 1953, with stereophonic sound.
+That was followed by Paramount's first 3D feature, Sangaree with Fernando Lamas and Arlene Dahl.

 The Walt Disney Studios entered 3D with its May 28, 1953, release of Melody, which accompanied the first 3D western, Columbia's Fort Ti at its Los Angeles opening.
 It was later shown at Disneyland's Fantasyland Theater in 1957 as part of a program with Disney's other short Working for Peanuts, entitled, 3-D Jamboree.
 The show was hosted by the Mousketeers and was in color.

-Universal-International released their first 3D feature on May 27, 1953, It Came from Outer Space, with stereophonic sound.
-Following that was Paramount's first feature, Sangaree with Fernando Lamas and Arlene Dahl.